Groundbreaking FPGA Board for Quantum Computer Simulations: Developed by Keio University and University of Tsukuba

 This time, the research group directly connected 32 SATA SSDs with a capacity of 8 TB to a newly developed FPGA board, and designed a logic circuit that can handle a huge amount of memory at the same time.
 By performing calculations equivalent to qubit manipulation directly on hardware, we were able to simulate up to 43 qubits in a single system.

 By developing hardware that performs calculations equivalent to gate operations and replacing them according to the simulation, we have achieved a wealth of functionality even with an inexpensive FPGA.
-Although SATA SSD is slower than the main memory of a supercomputer, it has been designed to allow sector-by-sector data access, making it possible to run a 40-qubit simulation in about three hours.
+Although SATA SSD is slower than the main memory of a supercomputer, it has been designed to allow sector-by-sector data access, making it possible to run a 40-qubit simulation in regarding three hours.
 In addition, the FPGA board, including a SATA SSD, can be realized for around 4 million yen, and it is also small enough to be installed on a desktop.

 Currently, SATA 3Gbps is used for stable and long-term operation, and the disadvantage is that the execution time is long, but it is expected to be significantly improved by switching to SATA 3.0 or later.
 They are also conducting research on data compression using FPGA hardware, improving disk access efficiency, and reducing execution time using high-speed interfaces such as NVMe.